-About Dr. Shors
+About Dr. Tracey Shors

-With more than 140 scientific publications, Dr. Shors is committed to helping people overcome the stress and trauma of everyday life, with a special interest in helping women who have experienced emotional trauma.
-Based on her research, she developed MAP Training, which stands for Mental And Physical Training.
-MAP Train My BrainTM is an established brain fitness program that combines mental training with meditation and physical training with aerobic exercise.
-Doing both of these activities together can lessen depression, anxiety and traumatic thoughts about the past, while enhancing brain and whole body health (see maptrainmybrain.com).
+With ~150 scientific publications, Dr. Shors translated some of her research into a brain fitness program known as MAP Training, which stands for Mental And Physical Training.
+This program combines mental training with meditation and physical training with aerobic exercise.
+Studies indicate that doing both of these activities together can lessen depression, anxiety and traumatic thoughts about the past, while enhancing brain and whole body health (see maptrainmybrain.com).

 This past year, her research efforts were recently recognised with W. Horsley Gantt Medal from the Pavlovian Society for the “noble pursuit of truth.”
 Aside from scientific publications, her has been featured in numerous media outlets including the New York Times, Washington Post, CNN, NBC News, Time Magazine, and NPR, with workshops for Sounds True Brain Change Summit and Omega Institute.
 Her book Everyday Trauma was featured on Good Morning America, Think Radio and in the New York Times Book Review.